mysociety/fixmystreet/customising/cobrand-module.md

     Return a language code string from this function if you wish your cobrand to always be in a particular language, rather than try and work it out from the domain name or the browser’s settings.

+* add_response_headers

+    Any extra headers you wish to send with your HTTP responses.
+For example, fixmystreet.com uses this to send a Content-Security-Policy header.

+* on_map_default_max_pin_age

+    How far back to go by default showing pins on your around map.

+* areas_on_around

+    If you would like to plot the boundaries of MapIt IDs on an around page (not just reports page), you specify them here.

+* pin_colour

+    This can be used if you wish to specify different pin colours depending upon some aspect of the report - its state, category, and so on.

+* pin_new_report_colour

+    What colour to use for the pin when reporting a new issue.

 * geocode_postcode